gorsicleo/tally/README.md

 Contributions are welcome.

-If you would like to help:

-- Open an issue
-- Submit a PR
-- Suggest features or improvements
+If you want to help, start with [docs/contributing.md](./docs/contributing.md).
+It covers local setup, common scripts, issue and PR expectations, and when targeted tests or doc updates are expected.

 ## License